johnridesabike/acutis/docs/development.md

 The Acutis compiler is built in [ReScript] and compiled to JavaScript.
-The Acutis compiler doesn't use any dependencies, aside from the ReScript standard library, so everything is hand-written.
+The Acutis compiler doesn't use any dependencies, aside from the ReScript standard library, so almost everything is hand-written.

 [ReScript]: https://rescript-lang.org/